 There are many benefits of working within the Park Veterinary Group, but one of the most important is the professional management team that is in place to keep the business running smoothly.

 Each of our surgeries has its own dedicated clinical and support teams, supported by our central human resources and management teams.
-The management team helps to keep the business running smoothly, and is made up of the directors of the business, all vets and all still working within the practice, together with Practice Manager, Joyce Thomas, who has been with the practice since 1983, and Human Resources Manager, Carole Martin, who has been with us since 1998.
+The management team helps to keep the business running smoothly, and is made up of the directors of the business, all vets and all still working within the practice, together with Practice Manager, Harriet Tims, and Human Resources Manager, Carole Martin, who has been with us since 1998.

 You can find out more about our clinical and reception teams who look after each clinic on the relevant surgery page.
 You can also meet members of the different teams on our Vet Team, and Nursing and Customer Support team pages.

 To find out more please click on the links below.

 The Human Resources team

 Carole Martin is Human Resources [HR] Manager, as well as Projects Manager.
 She is involved in all personnel issues, including contracts, recruitment and appraisals.
 She came from a retail background and has been with the Practice since 1998.

 Harriet Tims is Practice Manager and is in charge of all the support staff within the business.

 Both Harriet and Carole are also closely involved in the efficient delivery of the Park Vet Hospital, Emergency Service.
 This service is run from our Glenfield surgery by two vets and three nurses, employed exclusively, by the Park Veterinary Group for emergency work.
 This facility enables us to provide the same level of care to our patients at nights and weekends as we do during the day.
 It also provides a sensible work/life balance for all our staff.